MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/ai/transparency-note-dev-tools-for-copilot.md

    The toolkit is not intended for use with any other AI platforms other than Azure OpenAI Service.

+- Use cases that maximize use of tokens

+   For some AI models, Business Central offers built-in safeguards that automatically add system prompts to your own prompt, resulting in the use of additional tokens.
+For example, when using Large Language Model chat completion or text completion, your prompt and completion cannot utilize the maximum number of tokens, such as 16000 tokens for a 16000 token model.
+The tokens automatically added to your prompt by Business Central also have financial impact and the Azure token consumption costs are part of your operating expenses through your Azure OpenAI Service key.

 - Financial impact

    Because your AI features are attached to your Azure OpenAI Service key, you are responsible for the operating costs of Azure OpenAI resources throughout development, testing and when your customers use the feature in production or sandbox environments.
 For example, an AI feature that provides a handful of monthly suggestions to business owners will likely consume fewer resources and cost less.
 In contrast, an AI feature that generates a daily, 2-page project summary for each employee will likely consume more resources and cost more.

+- Use with Embed Apps

+   Some of our community partners build industry solutions through the Embed App Program.
+While such solutions are able to utilize the toolkit to develop generative AI solutions, only some of the built-in guard rails are available to embed apps.
+For example, Business Central will not append prompts to your prompts to mitigate risks and you must implement these safeguards yourself.

 - Use for non-AI use cases or non-business use cases